Death of Rebecca Zahau: Lawyers and public relations personnel

 Zahau's family hired Seattle attorney Anne Bremner, who derided the medical examiner's conclusions, stating, "This would be the first case in the history of the world that a woman killed herself like this ...
 It's ridiculous on the face of it."
 Dan K. Webb of Winston & Strawn LLP, a lawyer for Jonah Shacknai, alleges that other statements of Bremner's imply that Shacknai used his wealth and profile to improperly influence the investigation.
 He sent a cease and desist letter to Bremner warning her that certain statements of hers constituted defamation, as well as being "highly insensitive on a human level" and contributing to "the harsh and unkind glare of a national media frenzy."
 However, Jim Edwards of BNET suggested it was unlikely that Shacknai would actually sue, as it would simply bring more publicity to the case; he expected that the situation effectively "leaves the Zahau family to continue their claims unchallenged."

 Shacknai hired public relations firm Sitrick and Company to represent him the week after Zahau's death.
 In response to media inquiries, a Sitrick and Company employee stated that he had hired the firm to handle his large volume of incoming calls in the days after the deaths, to give him time to grieve and make arrangements for the funerals.
-Sitrick and Company executives later held discussions with journalists whom they believed had made errors in their reporting on the case.
+Sitrick and Company executives later held discussions with journalists who they believed had made errors in their reporting on the case.

-In 2018, jurors on the panel in the wrongful death suit against Adam Shacknai found him responsible in the death of Rebecca Zahau, and awarded the Zahau family $5 million.